Duriezantoine/Start_Soc/SIEM/Velociraptor.md

 C:\Users\j0seph\AppData\Local\mimik

 ### 3)Determine the Microsoft Word document that j0seph recently accessed and enter its name as your answer.
 Answer format: _.DOCX
+I'm search to docs and recently actived i use the artefact Windows.Registry.RecentDocs I'm find insurance.DOCX